Plus, four ways to make your feedback more effective.

 Regardless of what type of evaluation you’re giving, Ruyle suggests following four pieces of advice.

-- Give assessments in real time.
 Managers shouldn’t delay an encouraging comment or learning opportunity.
 “The more immediate it is, the more effective it is,” Ruyle said.

-- Avoid focusing solely on negative feedback.
 Managers should strive to reward positive behavior while simultaneously recognizing mistakes.
 “If they are only giving negative advice, that in my mind is a poor manager,” Ruyle said.
 He added that the best managers find a balance that suits the employee and doesn’t focus on the minimal level of performance.
 For instance, don’t slap an employee’s hand for something insignificant; save feedback for learning moments that can impact someone’s career.

-- Keep feedback specific.
 For example, if an employee submits a report a day early, mangers shouldn’t just say, “Thanks.”
 Instead, they should explain why having the report a day in advance helps them.
 “Say something that makes it more meaningful to the person you’re speaking to,” said Ruyle.
 “Anything you can do to make feedback more specific will make it more effective.”

-- Be genuine, and stay relaxed.
 “Avoid being perfunctory or uncomfortable,” Ruyle said.
 “When mangers drop their own ego, they take on the mindset that they’re here to help employees be successful.”
 Ruyle encourages managers to be authentic, composed and relaxed when giving feedback so their employees can loosen up and easily absorb the advice.

 In addition to boosting employee engagement, regular feedback can also improve safety.
 EHS Today reported that, according to OSHA, many managers often avoid giving feedback to limit confrontation.
 Of course, confrontation sometimes is necessary.
 But Ruyle recommends that employers recognize employees who are exhibiting the right behavior — for example, tying off a lanyard at a good anchor point.